 The above mentioned are rather technical aspects.
 Unfortunately, the most complex challenge is to understand the data and make good usage of it.
 Big enterprises hire dozens of data engineers, scientists, modellers that help to forge huge datasets into the business insights.
 As you can imagine building an internal data analytics team cost a small fortune.

 So what can you do to make good usage of your data?

 A bit more complex, but much more flexible solutions are e-commerce data aggregators.
 Rather platforms than tools, that help to gather data from multiple e-commerce systems.
 Equipped with sophisticated algorithms that normalize, standardize and harmonize the data in order to optimize the data consumption process.
-Those solutions are dedicated to bigger companies, where data usage use-cases are too complex for the predefined tools.
-A good example of such a solution is our new product, Tax API.
-For more details click here.
+Those solutions are dedicated to bigger companies, where data usage use cases are too complex for the predefined tools.

 No matter if you decide to go the easy way or if you plan to build your own Business Intelligence team the most important is to remember that despite all the challenges data is a very valuable asset.
-An asset you should try to understand, care about, an asset that provides the opportunity to scale your sales and grow your business in a stable and controlled way.
+An asset you should try to understand and care about is an asset that provides the opportunity to scale your sales and grow your business in a stable and controlled way.